 Ingredients

 - 1 medium papaya that is very ripe (or 1-4 Cups of papaya, depending on how concentrated you like the flavour to be) Cut into small cubes.
-You can freeze extra to make papaya milk in future- the recipes works well with frozen fruit.
+You can freeze extra to make papaya milk in future- the recipe works well with frozen fruit.
+Scroll down past the recipe card if you want to find out about the traditional benefits of papaya milk.

 - 1 Cup milk I like full-cream.
 Feel free to use UHT milk.
 See the recipe post for dairy-free substitutes if vegan or allergic to dairy.

-- Honey, xantham gum, sugar or condensed milk Optional- you will need it if your papaya isn't very ripe
+- Honey, xantham gum, or condensed milk Optional- you will need it if your papaya isn't very ripe.
+I don't recommend sugar as it's hard to mix into a cold drink.

 Instructions